 The Pizza Shop and Pizza Pata

-The Pizza Shop is one of my favorite pizza places in Costa Rica.
-They make New York style pizza which is my favorite so if you’re craving pizza, then this is the place to go in Jaco.
+The Pizza Shop is one of my favorite pizza places in town.
+They make New York style pizza which is my favorite style of pizza.
 They also deliver and their sandwiches are really good too.

 For Yeison, he really likes Pizza Pata.
 They’re a bit cheaper and have really good pizza too!